The bifurcation locus for numbers of bounded type: A complementary point of view

 \subsection{Extremal rational numbers and the exceptional set}

 The bifurcation set $\EE$ is a totally disconnected, nowhere dense compact set.
-An explicit description of the connected components of its complement was given in \cite{CT}.
-In order to explain the construction, let us consider the following class of strings:
+An explicit description of the connected components of its complement was first given in \cite{CT}.
+In this section we shall describe this construction, and we refer to \textsection 3.1 of \cite{BCIT} for more details.